 Risks related to product development, regulatory approval and commercialization

 Our business and future success is substantially dependent on our ability to develop successfully, obtain regulatory approval for, and then successfully commercialize our product candidate filgotinib and our other product candidates.
 We are not permitted to market or promote any of our product candidates before we receive regulatory approval from the FDA, the EMA or any other comparable regulatory authority, and we may never receive such regulatory approval for any of our product candidates.
 We cannot give any assurances that our clinical trials for filgotinib or our other product candidates will be completed in a timely manner, or at all.
 We have never completed a Phase 3 trial or submitted an NDA.
-If filgotinib or any future product candidate is not approved and commercialized, we will not be able to generate any product revenues for that product candidate.
+If filgotinib or any other product candidate is not approved and commercialized, we will not be able to generate any product revenues for that product candidate.

 The regulatory approval processes of the FDA, the EMA and other comparable regulatory authorities are lengthy, time consuming and inherently unpredictable, and if we are ultimately unable to obtain regulatory approval for our product candidates, our business will be substantially harmed.